Ar4l/dotfiles/README.md

 > [!WARNING]
 > Very much a work-in-progress.

-By default, try installing `zsh` on the server for use as the login shell.
+- [ ] TODO: By default, try installing `zsh` on the server for use as the login shell.
 Stored under `$HOME/bin/zsh` by default.
+Currently installs via homebrew, for use in docker container, which means it is not available under `/bin/zsh`

 If docker is available on the server, assume that the server owners want me to work in a container.
-In this case, spin up a container and mount `$HOME` directory in the container.
+I provide a `dock` command, which spins up a `aral-pytorch` container and mounts `$HOME` directory in the container.

+1. Dotfiles are mounted under the container's `/root` (assuming root user), and the entire home is mounted under the `/workspace` directory as well for convenience.
+The `xterm-kitty` `infocmp` is added to the container.
+2. It is possible to directly connect to a container on a host via ssh, but this requires port-forwarding – which I won't attempt as the university is not open about what ports are blocked by its firewall.

+- [ ] TODO: `dock` defaults to `bash`, would be nice if I don't have to type `exec zsh` each time.
+- [ ] TODO: kittens are not exposed properly within the docker container, as it installs to `.local`, but does not add it to the path.

 ## Roadmap
 Useful features I would like to have one day.